telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 # Setting a Theme

 **Setting a theme** is the preferred way of styling the controls that come with the **Telerik UI for WPF** suite.
 Apart from the default **Office_Black**, you have the option to choose from variety of other themes to achieve outstanding visual appearance and great user experience.
-Before choosing what theme to apply and what approach to take in order to do so, you might find it useful to familiarize with the [Themes concept](#what-is-a-theme) and their [distribution](#where-can-the-theme-be-found).
+Before choosing what theme to apply and what approach to take in order to do so, you might find it useful to familiarize with the [Themes Concept](#what-is-a-theme) and their [Distribution](#where-can-a-theme-be-found).

 The theming mechanism makes it really easy for you to change the overall appearance of your application.
-Furthermore, it is simple for you to make customizations, assemblies have smaller size and **Blend** support is improved.
+Furthermore, it is simple for you to make customizations, assemblies have smaller size and modifications through **Blend** is supported.

 ## What is a Theme?

 A theme contains all the styles and resources needed for the visualization of the **Telerik** controls.
 Each theme consists of multiple **XAML** files.
 You can think of each separate file as a collection of compliant styles which are needed for the visualisation of a certain control.
-As most of the custom controls are quite complex and contain within themselves other custom controls, often you will need the resource of several files.
+As most of the custom controls are quite complex and contain within themselves other custom controls, often you will need the resources of several files.

-To apply a theme, you need to merge these files into the Merged Dictionaries of your application.
+To apply a theme, you need to merge these files into the **Merged Dictionaries** of your application.
 As you most probably will be using just a subset of the available controls, you can merge only several files which are needed for the specific controls.
-This leads to a smaller assembly size and an easy-to-customize experience.
+This leads to a smaller assembly size and an easy-to-customize appearance.

-## Where can a Theme be found?
+## Where Can a Theme Be Found?

 After installing the __UI for {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}__ suite, you will find the following structure in the installation folder (usually C://Program Files/Telerik/ UI for {% if site.site_name == 'WPF' %}WPF{% endif %}{% if site.site_name == 'Silverlight' %}Silverlight{% endif %} [version]/)

-* __Binaries__: The standard binaries including the themes dlls.
+* __[Binaries](#standard-binaries-vs-noxaml-binaries)__: The standard binaries including the themes dlls.

-* __Binaries.NoXaml__: Binaries without XAML, even the default **Office_Black** theme is not included.
+* __[Binaries.NoXaml](#standard-binaries-vs-noxaml-binaries)__: Binaries without XAML, even the default **Office_Black** theme is not included.

-* __Themes.Implicit__: The XAML code for all the controls.
+* __[Themes.Implicit](#themesimplicit-folder)__: The theme-specific XAML code for all the controls.

+### Themes.Implicit Folder

-As its name suggests, all resources are located in the **Themes.Implicit** folder.
-Eventually, you will find out that there is a separate folder for each available theme.
+As its name suggests, all styles and resources for the controls are located in the **Themes.Implicit** folder.
+Further digging into its structure, you will notice that it contains separate folders for each available theme.

+### Standard Binaries vs NoXAML Binaries

+The **standard binaries** include the implementation of the different controls as well as the styles and the resources needed for their visualization.
+As our assemblies contain multiple components, all styles for them are included and the assembly size is larger.

+The **NoXAML binaries** on the other hand *do not include any XAML files* - no styles, no brushes or any other resources.
+This results in smaller assembly size and would mean that when you use them, you have to provide the resources needed for the visualization of the controls.
+This happens by merging the needed **XAML files** from the **Themes folder** into the Application's **Merged Dictionaries**.

-## Does a Theme affect all WPF Controls?
+## Does a Theme Affect All WPF Controls?

 All Themes are specifically designed to style **Telerik** controls.
 However, there are some **native Microsoft {% if site.site_name == 'Silverlight' %}Silverlight{% endif %}{% if site.site_name == 'WPF' %}WPF{% endif %}** controls which are affected by the theming mechanism as well.
 You can find a list of these controls in the [Setting a Theme on MS Controls]({%slug styling-apperance-themes-mscontrols%}) article.

 ## Applying a Theme for Your Application